realworldocaml/book/en/lists-and-patterns.md

 stack frame for the callee, the compiler is free to reuse the caller's stack frame.

-Tail recursion are important for more than just lists.
+Tail recursion is important for more than just lists.
 Ordinary (non-tail) recursive calls are reasonable when the dealing with data-structures like binary trees where the depth of the tree is logarithmic in the size of your data.
 But when dealing with